 PRE-COMPETITION PRACTICE: A practice session will be scheduled for all teams prior to the start of the first draw of the championship.
-Assignment of teams to each practice session will be done by Curl BC and the teams should be notified of their practice times by Curl BC.
+Teams will be permitted to practice for a determined amount of time on each sheet of ice on which they will play during the event.